 Our staff has years of experience helping institutions and collections of all sizes.
-We can assist in all stages from beginning your first steps towards a collections care program to large institutional or collection-specific initiatives.
-We offer you a broad spectrum of conservation activity, such as condition surveys, rehousing, framing advice, treatment and preventive measures.
+We can assist in all stages from beginning your first steps towards a collection care program to large institutional or collection-specific initiatives.
+We offer you a broad spectrum of conservation activity, such as condition surveys, rehousing, framing advice, treatment, and preventive measures.

 The final product is a written report accompanied by short, intermediate, and long term recommendations for the care and preservation of the collection.
 Click on Preventive Conservation to see more about our recommendations for long term care.